mikelehu/NbodyIRKGL16.jl/README.md

 - initial_extrapolation: initialization method for stages:
+    - =true (default) interpolating from the stage values of previous step
     - =false  simplest initialization
-        - =true (default) interpolating from the stage values of previous step

 - mstep: output saved at every 'mstep' steps (default mstep=1)

+- ode2nd:
+    - =true (default) to integrate a second order differential equation
+    - = false in other case

 ## Return Codes